endre90/micro_sp/README.md

 2.  [x] don't complicate, have parameterized
 3.  [x] layered (comp(param(inc)))
 4.  [x] publish complete state
+5.  [ ] use 'model' and 'instance'
+6.  [ ] ok, going towards making the pddl parser :(
-5.  [ ] think about how to parameterize modelling like the pddl people do
+7.  [ ] think about how to parameterize modelling like the pddl people do
-6.  [x] update command vars to match measured values on refresh (raar)
+8.  [x] update command vars to match measured values on refresh (raar)
-7.  [x] raar: act, ref and act_ref have to have the same domain and same r#type
+9.  [x] raar: act, ref and act_ref have to have the same domain and same r#type
-8.  [ ] where is the state? who owns the state?
+10. [ ] where is the state? who owns the state?
-9.  [x] proper command line arguments
+11. [x] proper command line arguments
-10. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
+12. [ ] need new "start/stop running" and "set goal" topics to communicate with the runner
-11. [ ] the "start/stop running" should actually set the reference values     ?
+13. [ ] the "start/stop running" should actually set the reference values     ?
-12. [x] have to add delay for dummy act
+14. [x] have to add delay for dummy act
-13. [ ] add boolean variables
+15. [ ] add boolean variables
-14. [x] add handshake kind
+16. [x] add handshake kind
-15. [ ] the algorithms should probably be solver agnostic
+17. [ ] the algorithms should probably be solver agnostic
-16. [x] move setup to parser
+18. [x] move setup to parser
-17. [ ] other command paradigm or are we done?
+19. [ ] other command paradigm or are we done?
-18. [ ] testing
+20. [ ] testing
-19. [x] structure and modules
+21. [x] structure and modules
-20. [ ] generate dummy driver from the model
+22. [ ] generate dummy driver from the model
-21. [x] documentation, probably not done
+23. [x] documentation, probably not done
-22. [ ] dummy_value should be deeply integrated
+24. [ ] dummy_value should be deeply integrated
-23. [ ] proper readme
+25. [ ] proper readme
-24. [x] proper get planning result
+26. [x] proper get planning result
-25. [ ] include readmes to benches to describe added constraints
+27. [ ] include readmes to benches to describe added constraints
-26. [ ] benchmarks blocksworld:
+28. [ ] benchmarks blocksworld:
     1. [x] micro_sp inc enumerated boolean
     2. [ ] micro_sp inc pure boolean
     3. [ ] micro_sp inc pure enumeration